owulveryck/owulveryck.github.io/content/post/20240612-datacontract-rag.md

 > 2. Teams must exchange data with each other according to these contracts.
 > 3. There will be no other form of data exchange allowed: no direct reads of another team’s data store, no shared-memory model, no specific ETL, ELT whatsoever.
 The only exchange allowed is via the desscription of the contract over the data platform.
 > 4. It doesn’t matter what technology they use.
 Object Storage, Time series, Relational, custom protocols — doesn’t matter.
-> 5. All data-contracts, without exception, must be designed from the ground up to be externalizable.
+> 5. All data contracts, without exception, must be designed from the ground up to be externalizable.
 That is to say, the team must plan and design to be able to expose the data to consumers in the outside world.
 No exceptions.
 > 6. Anyone who doesn’t do this will be fired.
 > 7. Thank you; have a nice day!
 >